zgod37/bank_acct_analyzer/readme.md

 2. Double click 'main.py' to open the simple console interface
 3. Select which type of graph you want to make
   * Option 1 will generate a line graph of your account balance over time, for each account file in the accts folder
-  * Option 2 will generate a stacked graph showing how much you spend at each month at the locations you choose! (see below for details)
+  * Option 2 will generate a stacked graph showing how much you spend at each month at the locations you choose! (you'll be prompted for locations -- see below for details)
 4. Use the data to gain insight on your spending habits
 5. Rinse & Repeat!